Union Facts

 Q: What will be in our contract?

 A: It is for the union employees to decide what to negotiate for.
-Your co-workers are already talking about many issues that are important to them at union meetings.
 After you win union recognition, you will select a negotiating committee of co-workers.
-Then, with the assistance of union negotiators, the committee will sit down with management to negotiate a contract.
+With the assistance of union negotiators, the committee will sit down with management to negotiate a contract.
 The law says that both sides must bargain “in good faith” to reach an agreement on wages, benefits, and working conditions.
 The contract will only take effect after it is approved by a majority of the workers.
-It is not possible to know exactly what will be in the first contract.
 Our goal will be to win improvements with each contract.

 Q: Who runs the union?